-This course is offered to sophomores who earned a final grade of a B or higher in Honors Cell Biology, a B+ or higher in Algebra I Level 2 or Honors Geometry and are placed in ELA Level 1 or 2 or receive a recommendation from their ninth-grade science teacher and the science department chair.
+This course is offered to sophomores who earned a final grade of a B or higher in Honors Cell Biology, and are placed in ELA Level 1, 2 or 3 and receive a recommendation from their ninth-grade science teacher and the science department chair.
 Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course completes the Biology standards introduced in grade 9 and prepares students for the Biology MCAS examination at the end of grade 10.
 Students will study the principles of geneticsas well as the interrelationship and effect of evolution on biodiversity in the populations of living things.
 Critical thinking skills will be developed through pre- and post-activity discussions and lab reports.
 Microscopes and computers will be utilized to enrich laboratory work and scientific investigation.
 Students will be expected to respond to this high-rigor curriculum individually as well as collaboratively on projects designed to provide further evidence of standard attainment.